 If you are filing an initial application, the following is required in addition to the items listed in Requirements for All Applicants.

 - Arrange for the Board office to receive an official transcript sent directly from your massage school or approved program to the Board office.

 - The transcript must show that you have completed 500 hours of supervised in-class study as a student in a school which trains massage or bodywork therapists, or as a student in an approved program of massage or bodywork therapy.
 The school or program of training must include a curriculum of no less than:

 - 100 hours of anatomy and physiology

 - 300 hours of technique and theory of massage or bodywork therapy

 - 75 hours of elective courses in the field of massage therapy

 - 25 hours of ethics, law and contraindications.

 - A transcript received from you, rather than directly from your school or program, is considered unofficial.
-If you submit an unofficial copy of the transcript, no license will be issued until the Board office receives the official transcript from the school or program.
+If you submit an unofficial copy of the transcript, the Board office will not issue a license until it receives the official transcript from the school or program.